 - Helps you to identify and change behaviours that perpetuate psychological distress

 - Introduce you to other services which may help you, including drug and alcohol advice, debt advice and housing.

 - Show you how to use computerised Cognitive Behavioural Therapy

 - Encourage activity and regular exercise which can help you feel better

 - Support you to stay in work or get into work through training and voluntary placements

 Psychological wellbeing practitioners are located throughout the borough of Lambeth – so you will be able to demonstrate a preference for location of treatment.

-If you think seeing a PWP would help you overcome one of the problems above, speak to your GP or contact us on 0203 228 6747.
+If you think seeing a PWP would help you overcome one of the problems above, fill out a referral form here.